gauntlt/gauntlt/README.md

   * [arachni] [arachni]

-## ADD A MODULE
+## ADD AN ATTACK ADAPTER

-See the wiki on how to add a module into gauntlt.
+See the wiki on how to add an attack adapter to gauntlt.
 We would love your contributions.

 ## LICENSE